VaishnaviRai287/Email-Phishing-Detection/README.md

    ```bash
    npm run dev
    ```
-4. Open your browser and navigate to the SOC Console at [http://localhost:3000/](http://localhost:3000/).
+4. Open your browser and navigate to the SOC Console
 5. **No data showing?** Click the glowing purple **"POPULATE SOC DATASET"** banner at the top of the dashboard.
 This triggers the ingestion engine to automatically parse and load the diverse pre-packaged threat dataset.

 ---